-We are always interested in purchasing vintage US made basses in need of restoration, or those that others have deemed too far gone that we can use for parts.
+We are always interested in purchasing vintage US made basses in need of restoration, or models we can use for parts.

 mid 1930s Pfretzschner 3/4 mild custom aluminum bass with custom removable neck.
-Sold to our friends ar Bass Guitar Magazine in London!
+Sold to our friends at Bass Guitar Magazine in London!

 1952 Kay M1 back!
 Excellent condition with beautiful curly maple outside layers.
 I don’t know who was the source, but the maple that they used from approx. 1951-1953 for old Kays is some of the finest and highly figured they ever used.
 Ready for your restoration or rebuild.
 Original label included on inside.
 Cherry cola sunburst, ready to glue on with no issues. sold.

 1952 Kay M1 half rib garland.
 Sold and going to fix up a nice Chubby Jackson model 5 string!

 Early ’60s Kay C1 : Rootbeer sunburst body serial # 45207, 3/4 size M1 in good condition.
 No neck issues, or breaks.
 The fingerboard has been removed, carbon fiber beams installed hidden inside the neck, and the fingerboard was glued back along with a 1/4″ ebony shim to get it up to a very comfortable thickness.
 We do a lot of these style neck rebuilds and the results are always fantastic.
 Spirocores, new Despiau bridge; a great old Kay with outstanding setup and playability.
 This is an awesome old Kay- the number one go to bass for gigs and jam sessions in the shop. $3000.
 SOLD!

 Blonde 1939 Kay C1: Serial number 4195, January 1939.
 Sold !